-Judith M. Kubicki, associate professor of theology, Fordham University
+Judith M. Kubicki, Fordham University

 "Instructed by the great biblical categories of redemption, covenant, worship, and assembly, Edith Humphrey has written a book rich in theology, contemplative wisdom, and practical insight.
 When I recall the ignorance, insensitivity, and intellectual morass attendant on so much of modern 'liturgical renewal' during almost my whole lifetime, I wish Dr. Humphrey were old enough to have written this excellent work a half century earlier."

 Patrick Henry Reardon, author, Chronicles of History and Worship; pastor, All Saints Orthodox Church, Chicago

 "Humphrey enters the fray of competing theologies of Christian worship with a genuinely interesting thesis. . . .
 I believe she does succeed in reframing the conversation. . . .
 [I] am thankful for the broadly ecumenical nature of her approach."